emcyroyale/BananaCollector/README.md

 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-## Procedure

-No additional installs are needed to run the environment.
-The project can be replicated through BananaCollectorDQN.ipynb.
-We use DQN and 3 layer neural network to solve this environment.